The Engineers You Cannot See Are Doing the Work That Holds

 Never surface the queue to non-managers

-If individual contributors see the ranked list, the system becomes a competition rather than a fairness tool.
-Keep it a private management input.
+Once individual contributors see the ranked list, the system becomes a leaderboard and the fairness mechanism collapses.
+Keep it a private management input, enforced at the access layer.

 Cap self-generated signals at 40% of total score

-Prevent anyone from gaming the system by inflating their own 5/15 reports or Jira velocity.
-Peer signals and incident data serve as external validation.
+Prevents anyone from gaming the queue by inflating their own 5/15 reports or Jira velocity.
+Peer signals and incident data act as external validation the contributor cannot fabricate.

 Audit channel weights quarterly

 Team dynamics shift.
 A quarter where your team migrates to a new platform may render Jira velocity meaningless.
-Review weights against actual contribution patterns every 90 days.
+Review weights against actual contribution patterns every 90 days, not when something breaks.

 Make the algorithm transparent to the team

-Teams that have adopted systematic recognition tracking report several consistent patterns in the first quarter of use.[1]
+Teams that have adopted systematic recognition tracking report consistent patterns in the first quarter of operation.[1]

 The most common outcome is surprise.
-Managers discover that their mental model of team contributions had significant blind spots.
-In one case, an infrastructure engineer who had been rated as "meeting expectations" for two consecutive review cycles turned out to be the top contributor by adjusted signal score, primarily through incident response and PR review depth.
+The manager's mental model of contribution turns out to have significant blind spots.
+In one case, an infrastructure engineer rated as "meeting expectations" for two consecutive review cycles emerged as the top contributor by adjusted signal score — primarily through incident response and PR review depth.
 That mismatch between formal evaluation and actual contribution is exactly what the system is designed to catch.

-The second pattern is behavioral change in managers themselves.
-When presented with a weekly queue that highlights overlooked contributions, managers begin to internalize the habit of looking beyond visible output.
-After three to four months, many report that they no longer rely on the queue for the most obvious cases—their own awareness has expanded.
+The second pattern is behavioral.
+When presented with a weekly queue that flags overlooked contribution, managers internalize the habit of looking past visible output.
+After three to four months, many report no longer relying on the queue for the obvious cases — their attention has expanded.

 Recognition Queue Health Metrics